November 5, 2023

 Antitrust law exists, at least in modern times, to protect the competitive process and prevent firms from creating or exercising market power to the detriment of customers or consumers.
 The foundation of federal antitrust law consists of three very broadly worded statutes whose substantive provisions can be printed on a page and a half.
 The first of these statutes, the Sherman Act, was enacted in 1890, and the other two, the Clayton Act and the Federal Trade Commission Act, were enacted in 1914.
 Surprisingly, Congress has intervened only rarely in antitrust law, so for the most part the statutes today contain the operative provisions that they did when they were originally enacted.
 What has changed, sometimes dramatically, is how the courts interpret what the statutes prohibit.
 Indeed, the best way to think about the antitrust statutes is that they are enabling acts to permit the courts to pursue a “common law” approach to developing rules to protect competition.

-The full four-credit survey course consists of four parts—price fixing, mergers, dominant firm behavior, and distribution—and the attention we will devote to each is a function of its significance in modern U.S. antitrust practice (roughly 6:4:2:2, and that may give too much emphasis to latter two topics).
-I last taught this course at Yale Law School in 2014, so some of the materials may be a little dated.
+The full four-credit survey course consists of four parts—price fixing, mergers, dominant firm behavior, and distribution—and the attention we will devote to each is a function of its significance in modern U.S. antitrust practice (roughly 6:4:3:1 ).
+I last taught this course at Yale Law School in 2014, so some of the materials may be dated.

 The first part of the course will deal with price-fixing arrangements and other competitor collaborations, including criminal, government civil, and private enforcement actions.
 This is by far the most significant part of antitrust practice today.
 It has criminal as well as civil aspects.
 Individuals who engage in price-fixing can go to jail and companies can pay billions of dollars (no kidding) in criminal fines and treble damages.